ismedina/learning-utils/README.md

 Currently the repository contains:

+* `learning_utils.py`: here I will gather all the main functions of the project.
-* `excel_to_csv.py`, a small script that exports all `.xls` files in the current directory to `.csv`, making them importable from flashcards programs such as Anki (which I totally recommend, because it is open source, free and multi-platform).
+* `excel_to_csv.py`: a small script that exports all `.xls` files in the current directory to `.csv`, making them importable from flashcards programs such as Anki (which I totally recommend because it is open source, free and multi-platform).